minio/docs/source/reference/minio-cli/minio-mc/mc-ilm.rst

       after being created.
 MinIO marks the object for deletion once the system host datetime passes that calendar date.

+      Exercise caution when using this option, as its behavior can result in immediate expiration of uploaded objects.
+Any objects created *after* the specified expiration date are automatically eligible for expiration.
-      Specifying a calendar date that is *prior* to the current system host datetime marks all objects covered by the rule for deletion.
+      Similarly, specifying a calendar date that is *prior* to the current system host datetime marks all objects covered by the rule for deletion.
+      Consider immediately removing any ILM rule using this option once the specified calendar date has passed.

       For versioned buckets, the expiry rule applies only to the *current* object version.
 Use the